dmoonmake/HarvestHub/README.md

     ```sh
     createdb harvesthub

-Create a user with the necessary privileges.
-Create a .env file in the project root and add the following environment variables:

 6. **Create a .env file in the project root and add the following environment variables**:
+Update the .env file with your DB user and password,

     ```sh
     DB_HOST=localhost
     DB_USER=your_db_user